-The Awardee must comply with, and require all sub-grantees to comply with, the requirements of 45 CFR sections 2540.200 - 2540.207.
+The grantee must comply with, and require all subgrantees to comply with, the requirements of 45 CFR sections 2540.200 - 2540.207 and related CNCS implementing guidance in effect at the time of award, and with any amendments to the requirements and guidance adopted during the period of performance.

-Under the Serve America Act (SAA), all grantees must conduct criminal history checks on Disaster Recover participants, as well as on all employees and others who receive a salary, national service education award, living allowance, or stipend under Corporation grants, even if the activities don't involve service with vulnerable populations.
+Under the Serve America Act (SAA), all grantees must conduct criminal history checks on all employees and others who receive a salary under CNCS grants, even if the activities don't involve service with vulnerable populations.
 Therefore, this award is a covered program subject to these requirements.
-Further information and resources are found at http://nationalserviceresources.org/criminal-history.
+Further information, guidance and resources are found at http://nationalserviceresources.org/criminal-history.